Displaying: 201 225 of 1,201 matches for “stereotype”

 -

-stereotypical Jewish figures. ... portrayed with red hair, a beard, a large nose, thick eyebrows, and hooded eyes; all stereotypical physical ... toasting fork, imagery that reinforces the antisemitic stereotype of Jewish associations with the devil ... common antisemitic stereotypes.
-However, in a later edition of the novel, Dickens reduced his use of “the
+stereotypical Jewish figures. ...
+Glass Company.
+Fagin is portrayed with a beard, a large nose, and thick eyebrows; all stereotypical ... holding a toasting fork, imagery that reinforces the antisemitic stereotype of Jewish associations with ... antisemitic stereotypes.
+However, in a later edition of the novel, Dickens reduced his use of “the Jew

 -